nono/cozy-desktop-experiments/RFC/README.md

 But, the FS watcher is only available when the client is running.
 If the file or directory is moved when the client was stopped, we still have to detect the move.
 On Linux, the inode numbers can be reused very fast, so it's not a good idea to rely on it.
+One idea could be add an extended attributes (`xattr`) with the identifier from the file in the local database to the file on the FS, and use it to detect files renamed/moved while the client was stopped.

 #### Recipe